tigera-cs/Calico-Security-Observability-Troubleshooting-Training/modules/6.Use Calico Observability to troubleshoot connectivity issues/README.md

 12. After changing the Ingress rule to ***TCP*** in the “cartservice” Security Policy, we are now able to continue with the purcahse.

 > ## You have completed `6.Use Calico Observability to troubleshoot connectivity issues` lab.
+Next lab:  [6.Use Calico Observability to troubleshoot connectivity issues](https://github.com/tigera-cs/Calico-Security-Observability-Troubleshooting-Training/blob/main/modules/6.Use%20Calico%20Observability%20to%20troubleshoot%20connectivity%20issues/README.md)